leyiang/tab-manager/README.md

 - Filtered tabs are updated in real-time as you type
 - Maintains focus position when filtering if possible
 - Shows helpful hints at the bottom of the list
+- Shows a fixed number of tabs with smooth scrolling
+- Maintains context while scrolling with offset

 ## Keyboard Shortcuts Summary
 - `t` - Open tab switcher